 Self-Stirring Coffee Cup Earns a Top Spot in Student Design Competition

-While pouring a cup of coffee one evening, Daytona Beach Mechanical Engineering freshman Nolan Alexander ran into a problem: he had no spoon to stir sugar into his mug.
+While pouring a cup of coffee one evening, Nolan Alexander, a mechanical engineering freshman student at Embry-Riddle's Daytona Beach Campus, had a problem: He had no spoon with which to stir sugar into his steaming cup of java.

-That dilemma sparked Alexander’s idea to create a self-stirring travel mug for an Engineering Fundamentals design competition with teammates David Roquebert and Matthew Pendleton.
+That dilemma sparked Alexander’s idea to create a self-stirring travel mug for an engineering fundamentals design competition with teammates David Roquebert and Matthew Pendleton.

-By replicating the heat-trapping capabilities of a YETI tumbler cup and integrating a self-stirring element with a friendly interface, the students designed a mug that would keep beverages hot or cold for hours and eliminate the need for a spoon.
+By replicating the heat-trapping capabilities of a YETI® tumbler cup and integrating a self-stirring element with a friendly interface, the students designed a mug that would keep beverages hot or cold for hours and eliminate the need for a spoon.
 By simply pressing an outside button on the mug, a battery-operated motor and mixing blade would kick into gear and stir the drink.

-“The goal is to improve students’ study skills to prepare them to be the next generation of engineering professionals,” Dr. Sun said.
-“The expected outcomes are increased and improved innovative thinking, communication and teamwork skills while helping students develop their critical entrepreneurial mindset and skills.”
+“The goal is to improve students’ study skills to prepare them to be the next generation of engineering professionals,” Sun said.
+“The expected outcomes are increased and improved innovative thinking, communication and teamwork skills result, while helping students develop their critical entrepreneurial mindset and skills.”

 She said several students plan to conduct further research and development on their projects to take them to the next level.